 - Break the class into small groups or assign tasks to pairs of students.

-- Before you begin, tell the students what the experiment is about and what kinds of activities they will be participating in.
+- Before you begin, tell the students what the objective of the session is and the kinds of activities they will be undertaking.
 Hold up key materials they will be using for them to see.
 Children feel more secure when they have a clear sense of direction and what the expectations are.
-Also, if your experiment involves unexpected noises, flashes of light, or unusual smells, let the children know beforehand.
-Some children can be very disturbed or frightened by such experiences.
+Also, if your experiment involves unexpected noises, flashes of light, or unusual smells, consult with the teacher before your visit and let the children know before starting.
+Some children may be disturbed by such experiences.
 Without “giving away the punch line,” try to keep the learning environment relaxed and trusting.

-- If possible, avoid distributing materials to students and groups until it’s time to start using them, as students’ attention will shift away from you to the materials when they have interesting objects in front of them.
+- If possible, avoid distributing materials to students and groups until it is time to start using them, as students’ attention will shift away from you to the interesting objects in front of them.

 - Assign students specific roles during an experiment.
 (This gets them accustomed to behaving and thinking like scientists.)
 For example: one volunteer who conducts an experiment on drawing polymer fibers assigns one student to mix the solution, another student to draw the fiber, and a third to observe and record the results.

-- Make sure you take time during your program to tell your students what initially sparked your interest in science and math; describe what kinds of scientific advances and inventions occurred when you were their age.
-Also, describe the kind of education you had and the opportunities that you and others in your field tackle on the job.
+- Make sure you take time during your program to tell your students what initially sparked your interest in science and math and what kinds of STEM advances and inventions occurred when you were their age.
+Also, describe the kind of education you had and the work that you and others in your field do on the job.
 Students develop a strong connection with their volunteers over the course of a RESET program, and sharing such information enhances their image of you as a role model.

 - Use non-verbal cues of encouragement.
 Smile expectantly, make eye contact, nod while a student is talking, look relaxed and interested, and address students by name.

 - Pose questions that are designed to elicit a variety of brainstorming responses, rather than close-ended answers.
 For example, you might ask: “What is light and where does it come from?”
 Or “What are some of the ways a bird adapts to its environment?”
 Or “How do we use statistics in daily life?”
-Or “How many stars are there in the sky?”
+Or “What are ways computers are useful in our lives?”

 - Casually stand next to students who don’t typically contribute, as it will often draw them out.
 Make sure you reward an infrequent contributor with a warm smile or spoken affirmation.
 The most intelligent students are often the most quiet.
 They may need a little more time to feel comfortable with you.